diggin’ in NYC -Top 5 record shops

 the total trip to Princeton Record Exchange-including local transfer-takes 90 minutes or less from Penn Station, Manhattan (34th St. and 8th Ave).
 Take the New Jersey Transit ‘Trenton Local’ to Princeton Junction.
 Switch to the New Jersey Transit shuttle train -the ‘Dinky’- to the centre of Princeton.
 When you walk out of the station, walk to the right onto University Place, go right into Nassau St., pass one light and turn left into S. Tulane St.

-Or take a taxi from either Princeton Junction or Princeton train station directly to ther store.
+Or take a taxi from either Princeton Junction or Princeton train station directly to the store.

 Difficult?
 Out of the way?
-Not really.
-It’s a relaxed all-day railway voyage out of the hustle and bustle of Manhattan and believe me, the store is well worth the trip!!
+Nah, not really.
+Consider it as a relaxed all-day railway voyage out of the hustle and bustle of Manhattan and believe me, the store is well worth the trip!!
+You will not leave empty handed.

 The new arrivals section is HUGE, there is a GREAT selection of rock/jazz/african/latin mostly vintage vinyl in fine condition + contemporary re-issues and a wall-to-wall selection of CD’s and DVD’s.
 The $ 1.00 bins are well recommended as well as the big selection of original 45’s.